Managing dynamic table bundles

 The fields have the following meanings:

-• tablet_dynamic: memory buffer for dynamic stores.
+• tablet_dynamic: Memory buffer for dynamic stores.

-• tablet_static: memory for in-memory tables (with in_memory_mode other than none).
+• tablet_static: Memory for in-memory tables (with in_memory_mode other than none).

-• compressed_block_cache, uncompressed_block_cache: caches for data blocks used when reading.
+• compressed_block_cache, uncompressed_block_cache: Caches for data blocks used when reading.

-• versioned_chunk_meta: cache of chunk metadata.
+• versioned_chunk_meta: Cache of chunk metainformation.

-• lookup_row_cache: memory for the row-level cache.
+• lookup_row_cache: Memory for the row-level cache.

-• reserved: memory reserved for system needs and unaccounted categories.
+• reserved: Memory reserved for system needs and unaccounted categories.

-• write_thread_pool_size: number of tablet cells per node.
+• write_thread_pool_size: Number of tablet cells per node.

 Adding nodes to the cluster